MartinPdeS/OCT_calibration/README.md

     - README.md                         (literally this)

 ```
-Python init.py files are not depicted here.
+Python init.py and compiled files are not represented here.

 ## Run example